yuyang-zhong/psych198/about.md

 - **Weekly Meeting Check-Ins (20%)**
 	- You are asked to attend at least 10 out of 12 class meetings to receive full credit.
 For each meeting, there will either by a check-in form you submit or an in-class activity for you to engage in.
-- **Readings & Reflections (40%)**
+- **Weekly Assignments: Readings & Reflections (40%)**
 	- Readings are assigned to supplement your understanding of each week’s class material.
 They also serve as additional materials/references for your reflection assignments.
+Some week's weekly assignments are designed to walk through readings and highlight important concepts.
 	- At the end of every part of the course, you will complete a reflection assignment.
 This could either be in a form of a short written reflection to a prompt, or posting and responding to discussion posts.
 Each of these assignments accounts for 10% of your final grade.
-- **Final Paper (40%)**
+- **Final Paper/Vignette (40%)**
-	- The final paper will be a synthesis of what you’ve learned from this course, where you will devise your proposal on how psychology research should adapt and change for the betterment of scientific discovery.
+	- The vignette will be a synthesis of what you’ve learned from this course, where you will devise your proposal on how psychology research should adapt and change for the betterment of scientific discovery.